Code-Institute-Submissions/lonneke-dev-ms2/README.md

         2. As a Returning Visitor, I want to find the best way to get in to contact so I could ask questions and get more information.

     -   #### Frequent User Goals
-        1. As a Frequent User, I want to know if there are updates.
-        2. As a Frequent User, I want contact the person behind the project.
+        1. As a Frequent User, I want contact the person behind the project.
-        3. As a Frequent User, I want to know if there's anything new and if there are any discounts.

 -   ### Design
     -   #### Colour Scheme